 Step 8: Apply the Same Methods to Your Box Spring

 If you happen to have a boxspring, simply apply the same methods as described above prior to storage to keep it protected an useful in the future.
 Box springs are definitely worth keeping around, even if you have a platform bed frame, as they can help raise the mattress it belongs to in case you need the added height.

+No matter how long you’ve had your mattress in storage, you’ll want to air it out well before use.
+If possible, allow it to sit in the sun for a few hours as the UV rays will kill off any lingering allergens and help refresh the material.
+Sprinkling baking soda over it will also help draw any smells that may have seeped into the fabric while in storage and help it smelling fresh and new in no time.
 If you have to store for long periods of time and happen to have access to storage, you may want to air it out every 6 months or so.
 Doing so allows for any trapped stale air to escape and keep from making your mattress become too ‘stuffy’ smelling.

+Chances are the time will come when you will want to store your mattress for a period of time either through a move or change in decor or home renovation.
+Mattresses are an expensive investment, both financially as well as for personal comfort preferences.
+If you have a mattress that works well for your body type, then you most likely want to hold onto it for as long as you can.
 Storing a mattress truly is an easy task.
 Even though you should keep it flat for the time you need it stored for, if you have to store it upright, it’s not difficult to care for it correctly to keep from compromising the mattress structure.
 Making sure it is well wrapped, securely taped, and put in a place where temperature fluctuations will not cause large amounts of humidity or dampness is all you really need to consider.